Find a Lender-Approved Local Conveyancer in Tonyrefail

 • Ktp Solicitors, 1 Gelliwastad Road, Pontypridd, Mid Glamorgan, CF37 2BP

-The list below is a non-comprehensive list of solicitors in Tonyrefail practicing in commercial conveyancing in Tonyrefail.
-This may include advice on taking a commercial lease as a tenant
+The list below is a non-comprehensive list of solicitors in Tonyrefail with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on Claims for damages for illegal

 • Devonalds, York House, Courthouse Street, Pontypridd, Mid Glamorgan, CF37 1JW